EXCLUSIVE-HSBC CEO says Bitcoin not for us

 LONDON, May 24 (Reuters) - HSBC HSBA.L has no plans to launch a cryptocurrency trading desk or offer the digital coins as an investment to customers, because they are too volatile and lack transparency, its Chief Executive Noel Quinn told Reuters.

-HSBC's stance also contrasts with rival banks such as Goldman Sachs GS.N, which Reuters in March reported had restarted its cryptocurrency trading desk.
+It marks it out against rivals such as Goldman Sachs GS.N, which Reuters in March reported had restarted its cryptocurrency trading desk, and UBS UBSG.S which other media said was exploring ways to offer the currencies as an investment product.

 "Given the volatility we are not into Bitcoin as an asset class, if our clients want to be there then of course they are, but we are not promoting it as an asset class within our wealth management business," Quinn said.

-"For similar reasons we're not rushing into stablecoins," he said, referring to the digital currencies that seek to avoid the volatility associated with typical cryptocurrencies by pegging their value to assets such as the U.S. dollar.
+"For similar reasons we're not rushing into stablecoins," he said, referring to digital currencies such as Tether that seek to avoid the volatility typically associated with cryptocurrencies by pegging their value to assets such as the U.S. dollar.

 Pressure on the currency intensified after the billionaire Tesla TSLA.O Chief Executive and cryptocurrency backer Musk reversed his stance on Tesla accepting Bitcoin as payment.